Russian central bank slashes key rate, sees room to cut further | Business

 - Russian Federation

-Russia's central bank lowered its key interest rate to 11% on Friday and said it saw room for more cuts this year, as inflation slows from more than 20-year highs and the economy is about to contract.
+Russia's central bank slashed its key interest rate to 11% on Thursday and said it saw room for more cuts this year, as inflation slows from more than 20-year highs and the economy heads towards a contraction.

-It announced the move at an extraordinary meeting after cutting the key rate to 14% in April, weeks after an emergency rate increase to 20% triggered by Russia's move to send tens of thousands of troops into Ukraine on Feb.
-24. The central bank, which has now slashed its key rate by a cumulative 900 basis points since February, said it "holds open the prospect of key rate reduction at its upcoming meetings."
+It announced the move at an extraordinary meeting after two previous 300 basis-point cuts to 14% following a late-February emergency rate hike to 20% triggered by Russia's move to send tens of thousands of troops into Ukraine on Feb.
+24. The central bank said it "holds open the prospect of a key rate reduction at its upcoming meetings."

+Governor Elvira Nabiullina said the bank had prevented an inflationary spiral and protected financial stability, but she warned that the economy was entering a period of structural transformation and banks needed additional capital support.
+Inflation expectations are falling, she told a banking conference in Moscow, helping to significantly lower inflationary risks.

-"Inflationary pressure eases on the back of the rouble exchange rate dynamics as well as the noticeable decline in inflation expectations of households and businesses," the bank said in a statement in English.
-The rouble has become the world's best-performing currency this year, buoyed by capital controls that Russia imposed in late February to cap financial stability risks and defend itself against sweeping western sanctions.
+Meanwhile, the rouble's recent appreciation to multi-year highs has had a significant, if temporary, disinflationary impact, she said.
+The rouble has been supported this year by capital controls that Russia imposed in late February to cap financial stability risks and defend itself against sweeping western sanctions.

+"Thanks to these factors, inflation is falling faster than we expected," she said.
+"This allows us to lower the key rate today without creating new pro-inflationary risks."
+RISKS ARE EASING

 "We suspect that the CBR won't continue this pace of easing...
 A further easing of capital controls and additional rate cuts seem likely," they said.
-The rouble showed limited reaction to the central bank's move, extending intraday losses and sliding to 60.90 against the dollar, down 2.7% on the day.
+The rouble slumped on the day, extending intraday losses as Nabiullina spoke, sliding to 63.41 against the dollar, down 6.9% on the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)